babylonhealth/ios-playbook/Cookbook/Technical-Documents/TechnicalDebt.md

 | NHSRegistrationStep1V2Renderer | | | |
 | TestsAndKitsDetailRenderer | | | |

-## App Configuration files and Shared Content
+## App Configuration Files and Shared Content

 //TODO: Need to be updated in preparation for integrating product and feature configurator.